anbguye/popreel/README.md

-(can maybe work on implementing the login if you haven't done that already)
+(can maybe work on implementing the login if you haven't done that already, and maybe then include it with the features in the readme file here)

 # PopReel